intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.AspNetCore/README.md

 An individual policy definition can define the following properties:

 - `Match` - An array of URL paths that the policy matches.
 Entries can use `*` as a wildcard.
 If not specified, the definition will match all paths.
-- `Priority` - An `int` priority for the definition.
+- `Priority` - An integer priority for the definition.
 Definitions with higher priorities will be applied first.
 If not specified, a priority of zero will be used.
 - `Policy` - the CSP directives and values for the policy.
 See [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) for information about the available directives and values.

 Multiple policies can be applied to a given path.
 Policies are applied from highest priority to lowest priority, and are additive by default (i.e. if both of the policies in the example above were applied to a request, the generated CSP would be the composite of both policies).